ashejim/C964/_build/html/_sources/task2_doc/task2_doc_d.md

 - *What?* Outline what your product does and then explain in detail what machine learning does in solving the proposed problem.
 Describe the algorithms, libraries, and other tools used to develop the machine learning model.

--*How?* Outline your applications implementation plan and then explain in detail how the machine learning portion was developed (or trained) and improved.
+-*How?* Outline your application's implementation plan and then explain in detail how the machine learning portion was developed (or trained) and improved.

 -*Why?* Throughout justify development decisions.
 Address your algorithm(s) as a  good choice, why your training process was appropriate, etc.